 - Brand ambassador: Big brands (like Coca-Cola, RedBull, PINK, Amazon Prime, Bumble, and Southern Tide) pay students to promote their brands on campus.
 You can find these opportunities through your campus services offices or by contacting brands directly to see if there are openings.

 - Research assistant: Departments ranging from psychology, history, and biology offer hourly or stipend jobs for students to help with research duties.
 This can also be a great way to build relationships in the field you’re interested in pursuing after graduation.
-You can contact departments for more information.
+You can contact individual departments for more information.

 - Library attendant: You can be checking books and other materials in and out or helping students find research materials.
 It’s a quiet job, and you might even get a chance to get some homework done — possibly the perfect job for those with intense course loads.

-- Campus tour guide: This a great job for high-energy, enthusiastic students who know their school really You may be leading large groups or doing one-on-one tours and answering questions from potential students and their parents.
+- Campus tour guide: This is a great job for high-energy, enthusiastic students who know their school really well.
+You may be leading large groups or doing one-on-one tours and answering questions from potential students and their parents.
 Just be prepared to memorize a lot of information!

 Those are just a few options, and most colleges have on-campus job boards that you can check for listings.
 And some of these are eligible jobs if FAFSA qualifies you for work-study.
 The only real downside is that these jobs pay closer to minimum wage than a lot of our other options.

-Take a good look at your workload and class schedule
+Tip #2: Take a good look at your workload and class schedule

-Many of the jobs on this list let you set your own schedule, and I listed those for a reason — you get to pick a schedule that works for you.
-More traditional jobs like waiting tables or working retail won’t always keep your courses in mind when scheduling your hours.
+Many of the jobs on this list let you set your own schedule, and we listed those for a reason — you get to pick a schedule that works for you.
+More traditional jobs like working as a restaurant server or working in retail won’t always keep your courses in mind when scheduling your hours.

-Think about the careers you might want to explore
+Tip #4: Think about the careers you might want to explore

+Working in college can be a serious help if you want spending money or to start paying off your loans, but don’t forget to take care of yourself.
 Take a break when you need one.
 Get a full night of sleep every once in a while.
 Take time for self-care.
 And don’t be afraid to ask for help when you need it.